MelonKony/millmint/content/intro/_index.md

 categories:
   - intro

-type: blank
+type: intro
 comments: false
 autonumbering: false

 toc: false

-description: An intro to the world of Vekllei, a utopia created by Hobart Phillips.
+description: What is Vekllei?
+Vekllei is a creative worldbuilding project that explores a fictional retrofuture with illustrations and stories.
 author: Hobart Phillips

 layout: intro